essa-software/EssaDB/docs/CodeStructure.md

 ### `db/core`

 The runtime.
-Contains abstractions for databases, tables, rows, columns, values etc. Handles actual running of SQL code.
+Contains abstractions for databases, tables, rows, columns, values etc.

 ### `db/sql`

-The SQL parser and lexer, along with some high-level functions for running SQL queries.
-Depends on `core`.
+The SQL parser, lexer and interpreter, along with some high-level functions for running SQL queries.

 ### `db/storage`

-Code for reading and writing EssaDB databases to files.
-Depends on `core`.
+Code for reading, writing and importing databases from files.
+Supported formats are:
+- [EDB](EDBFileFormat.md), custom database file format
+- CSV (only importing)

 ## `docs`